-5 Tools to Find & Replace Text in Multiple Files [2023 List]
+Tools to Search and Replace Text in Multiple Files [Working for Notepad & Word]

 Just about all boxes where you need to enter text will accept regular expressions, go to Help -> Regex for more help on how to use them.
 Both the replace and rename functions require you to run the find function first and you simply need to supply a folder, a file name pattern and the optional content to search for, or reverse it using the Exclude tick box.
 The program also has a few basic selection filters, some copy, move and delete file operations and options to trim or remove blanks lines from the files while also being able to change the encoding of the files between Windows-1252/UTF-8/US-ASCII.